settlemint/docs/content/docs/blockchain-guides/arbitrum/template-library/erc-20.md

 });
 ```

-As soon as you are happy with the changes you made, just click on **“deploy”** in the **“task runner”** of the IDE and after a few seconds, your ERC-20 smart contract should be deployed on the network of your choice.
+As soon as you are happy with the changes you made, just click on **"deploy"** in the **"task runner"** of the IDE and after a few seconds, your ERC-20 smart contract should be deployed on the network of your choice.

-The **“GenericToken.ts”** script in the **“test”** folder showcases all the functionalities of the ERC-20 standard.
+The **"GenericToken.ts"** script in the **"test"** folder showcases all the functionalities of the ERC-20 standard.
 It shows you how to use the smart contract in your dapp.

 ## ERC-20 with meta transactions